Outgoing Student Mobility for Studies

 +10 points

-Those who themselves or their 1st degree relatives receive disaster victim assistance from AFAD4
+Those who themselves or their 1st degree relatives receive disaster victim aid from AFAD4

 +10 points

-Having previously benefited from mobility within the same project type (with or without grant)
+To have previously benefited from mobility under the same project type (with or without a grant)

 -10 points